 You can see the two pipes sticking up which are irrigation sprinklers incorporated into the planter.
 These will be connected to an automatic timer for low-maintenance and ease of operation.
 Have your cake (or veggies) and eat it too!

-Later we will add a wood chip mulch to cover the footing and raise the surrounding ground to meet the height of the patio.
+Later we will add a wood chip mulch to provide paths and raise the surrounding ground to meet the height of the patio.

-Another view of the dynamic curved walls and custom work.
+Another view of the dynamic curved walls and custom craftsmanship.

 So often we see planters that are no more than 18″ high.
-Rarely will we see one even approaching 24″.
+Rarely will we see one more than that.
 Working on such low planters is hard on your back!
 If you’re going to the trouble to install raised planters, why not go to the correct/best height?

-Also, make it out of masonry to last a lifetime!
-You can build many wood planters in a single life time of a masonry planter and spend many times more money.
+Also, make it out of masonry to last a lifetime.
+You can build and replace many wood planters in a single life time of a masonry planter and spend many times more money.
 Masonry is more costly up front but more practical and economical in the long run.

 We weren’t completely done with the project before our client already filled the planter with plants!
 We still needed to add the wood chip mulch to finish the paths around the planter and other elements such as a deck and fence.
 That didn’t stop our wonderful client.
 We are always glad and appreciative when our work is so well received.